reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 We have set the origin domain to the bucket website endpoint of our S3 bucket created in the previous section and left all other configurations as default.
 The distribution takes a few minutes to change to `enabled` status.

-After it is active, we can now navigate to our website using the CloudFront distribution domain name: `https://d4l1ajcygy8jp.cloudfront.net/`:
+After it is active, we can see the CloudFront distribution domain name in the CloudFront console:

-{{% image alt="browser" src="images/posts/aws-cloudfront/browser-cf.png" %}}
+{{% image alt="browser" src="images/posts/aws-cloudfront/cf-dist.png" %}}

+We can now navigate to our website using this CloudFront distribution domain name: `d1yda4k0ocquhm.cloudfront.net`.

 ## Securing Access to Content
 In the earlier sections, we used static assets residing in a public S3 bucket which makes it insecure by making all the content accessible to users if the S3 bucket URL is known to them.
 CloudFront provides many configurations to secure access to content.
 For this example, we will use an Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.